liugangcode/torch-molecule/README.md

 predictions = model.predict(smiles_list)
 ```

-### Using Checkpoints for benchmarking
+### Using Checkpoints for Benchmarking

-TODO.
+_(Coming soon)_

 ## Acknowledgements

-This project is under active development, and some features may be subject to change.
+This project is actively developed, and some features may change over time.

 The project template was adapted from [https://github.com/lwaekfjlk/python-project-template](https://github.com/lwaekfjlk/python-project-template).
-We thank the authors for their open-source contribution.
+We thank the authors for their contribution to the open-source community.